Discover how our understanding of Easter has changed over the past 2000 years.

 SEE THE PAINTINGS

-You can see Mark Cazalet’s West London Stations of the Cross at St Illtud’s Church Llantwit Major from 21st march – 1st April.
+You can see Mark Cazalet’s West London Stations of the Cross in mid-Wales this Easter.
 More information here.

 Thanks for reading.